waleedalfatihyahya/laravel-livewire-wizard-demo-app-main/README.md

-# A demo of spatie/laravel-livewire-wizard
+# A demo of Laravel livewire wizaed form.

-This repo contains a Laravel app to showcase the [spatie/laravel-livewizard package](https://spatie.be/docs/laravel-livewire-wizard).
+# Easy to utilise and manage.

 ## Usage